spewspews/bsp/readme.md

 Single Header Libraries
 =

+The headers below are stable and ready for use:

 * bspavl.h is a balanced binary tree.
 * bspfibheap.h is a fibonacci heap.